Emil and Billy had come out of the house to sit on the deck, to watch the squirrels and birds.

 "Yes," Emil agreed.
 "I want to know that, too.
 That's our question.
 Why aren't they red or blue?"

-"Only flowers are red or blue or purple," Billy added.
-"Almost all of the leaves are green, except in the Fall when some of the leaves on the trees and bushes change to yellow, orange or red, before they fall to the ground."
+"Flowers can be all different colors: yellow or red or blue or purple," Billy added, "or sometimes several different colors all on the same flower, but almost all of the leaves are green, except in the Fall when some of the leaves on the trees and bushes change to yellow, orange or red, before they fall to the ground."

 "That's because leaves have something called chlorophyll (KLOR-uh-fill) in them" Mandy explained.
 "It's green.
 The plants use it to make their food."